backand/docs/docs/scenarios/fbmessengerbot/index.md

 name=FBMessengerBot&Authorization=basic+<master token>:<user key>
 ```

 _Note:_ The webhook URL uses Backand's [basic authentication](http://docs.backand.com/en/latest/apidocs/security/index.html#basic-authentication).
 You can find the '&lt;master token&gt;' in the 'Security & Auth--> Configuration' section.
-It also requires a <user key> for your app - you can find this in the 'Security & Auth--> Team' section.
+It also requires a '&lt;<user key>&gt;' for your app - you can find this in the 'Security & Auth--> Team' section.
 Simply click on the key icon near one of the Admins to obtain the user key.

 * Verify Token: my_test_token